 In a sense, a person sitting at home is quite likely to pay less for a meal experience.

-A full-fledged restaurant can tap into this opportunity by creating a brand from its kitchen.
+A full-fledged restaurant can tap into this opportunity by starting cloud kitchen brand from its kitchen.

 Create a delivery kitchen from your running restaurant.